ranli-aphasia/ranli-aphasia.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Speech, Language, and Hearing Sciences, Boston University, 2022
-* M.S. in Speech-Language Pathology, University of Maryland, 2017
+* M.A. in Speech-Language Pathology, University of Maryland, 2017
-* B.S. in Linguistics, Hearing & Speech Sciences (dual degree), University of Maryland, 2015
+* B.A. in Linguistics, Hearing & Speech Sciences (dual degree), University of Maryland, 2015

 Work experience
 ======